-Sales for the nine month period ended September 30, 2010 has been increased by \$16,257 with a corresponding increase in Costs of Products Sold, to reflect a change in presentation for inventory held at certain customer sites from a net to gross basis.
+Certain prior period balances have been reclassified to conform with current period presentation.
+Sales for the three and six month periods ended June 30, 2010 has been increased by \$10,300 and \$16,257, respectively, with a corresponding increase in Costs of Products Sold, to reflect a change in presentation for inventory held at certain customer sites from a net to gross basis.